 WARNING: NEVER LOOK AT THE SUN WITH YOUR UNPROTECTED EYES.
 NEVER LOOK AT THE SUN THROUGH AN UNMODIFIED TELESCOPE OR BINOCULARS—BOTH CAN RESULT IN PERMANENT EYE DAMAGE AND EVEN BLINDNESS.

-How do you safely view the eclipse, then?
+How do you safely view an eclipse, then?
 Here are three ways, none costing more than a few dollars.

 - Watch on the Web.
-Many web sites will offer live coverage of the eclipse.
-If it happens to be cloudy in your area on August 21, the web may be your only option.
-Try NASA’s eclipse site.
+Many web sites offer live coverage of eclipses.
+If it happens to be cloudy in your area during an eclipse, the web may be your only option.